Pregnancy Disability Leave Law in California: A Guide to PDL

 California’s State Disability Insurance

-California’s Paid Family Leave fund
+California’s Paid Family Leave Fund

 Using Accrued Paid Time Off